Back to Blog Posts

 And the bar for relevance, Federal Rule of Evidence 401 is far from high.
 Evidence is relevant if “it has any tendency to make a fact more or less probable than it would be without the evidence” and “the fact is of consequence in determining the action.”
 To ensure that this does not become a fishing expedition, the court will often limit subject matter and duration of admissible ESI.

 An additional area of concern with social ESI in particular is authentication – meaning, the account and material posted to it were actually generated by the custodian or named account owner.
 As with relevance, the bar is not terribly high.
-Federal Rule of Evidence 901 states that to establish authenticity, “the proponent must produce evidence sufficient to support a finding that the item is what the proponent claims it” and this done via presenting the “distinctive characteristics” of an account according to 901(b)(4).
+Federal Rule of Evidence 901 states that to establish authenticity, “the proponent must produce evidence sufficient to support a finding that the item is what the proponent claims it” and this is done via presenting the “distinctive characteristics” of an account according to 901(b)(4).
 These characteristics may include account name, photos of the account owner, nicknames, IP address, specific topics, or slang.
 Keep in mind: this type of information is only available if the data was properly collected.

-Ediscovery Expanded: Mastering Complex Data from Slack to Signal and Beyond
+Ediscovery expanded: mastering complex data from Slack to Signal and beyond

-Download the complete guide here.
+Download the complete guide to Ediscovery for Complex Data Types.

-And, if you’re ready to collect from collaborative data sources with DISCO, request a demo to see what we can do for you.
+And, if you’re ready to collect data from collaborative data sources with DISCO, request a demo to see what we can do for you.

 Julio Ruelas